stefan-jansen/machine-learning-for-trading/13_unsupervised_learning/README.md

 - Group average
 - Ward’s method: minimize within-cluster variance

-The notebook [hierarchical_clusterin](03_clustering_algorithms/04_hierarchical_clustering.ipynb) demonstrates how this algorithm works, and how to visualize and evaluate the results.
+The notebook [hierarchical_clustering](03_clustering_algorithms/04_hierarchical_clustering.ipynb) demonstrates how this algorithm works, and how to visualize and evaluate the results.

-### Density-Based Clustering
+### Code example: Density-Based Clustering

 Density-based clustering algorithms assign cluster membership based on proximity to other cluster members.
 They pursue the goal of identifying dense regions of arbitrary shapes and sizes.
 They do not require the specification of a certain number of clusters but instead rely on parameters that define the size of a neighborhood and a density threshold.